Lia-adroli/so-chl-biooptics-analysis/README.md

 If you use this code, please cite:

-Nurmalia Adroli, Alexander Hayward, Peter Strutton, & Michael Ellwood.
-(2026).
+Adroli, N. (2026).
 Southern Ocean Phytoplankton Functional Type and Size-Class Reconstruction Code (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.20839101

 ---
 ## Contact